XuehuaOvO/MPC_via_Diffusion_Model/README.md

 ```
 Running the script will launch the MuJoCo viewer, where you'll see a simulation of the Franka Panda gripper base being moved to a target position using the pre-trained diffusion model.
 The script also visualizes the resulting trajectory of the gripper base.

+📌 Reference:
+This work is based in part on concepts and code from mpd-public (https://github.com/joaoamcarvalho/mpd-public) by João Carvalho and (https://github.com/tomasz-naklicki/Panda_MJ_MPC) by Tomasz Naklicki.
+We gratefully acknowledge their contributions to the open-source community.

 <!-- ## linear mpc data collecting
 1. Collecting noisy data (only the initial range of position and theta can be set, initial x_dot and theta_dot are always 0.
 Some parameters and paths in noisy_data_collecting.py should be set manually):